All Collections

 Soon, after setting up other locations, you can transfer and sort contents in iCat so that you will know where they are when it comes time to deliver, clean, or dispose of them.

 This is the primary function of iCat - tracking contents in your facilities.
-In order to do this, it is important that you set up some locations in iCat.
-This includes naming and creating fixed locations in your warehouse such as staging areas, restoration room, and a disposal area.
+To do this, you must set up some locations in iCat.
+This includes naming and creating fixed locations in your warehouse, such as staging areas, restoration rooms, and disposal areas.

-Watch this video to learn how to create COMPLEX Child Warehouse locations, such as a Row with two levels and 8 spots in each level where you will be storing Crates or Vaults.
+Watch this video to learn how to create COMPLEX Child Warehouse locations, such as a Row with two levels and eight spots in each level where you will be storing Crates or Vaults.

 Did this answer your question?